 EXAMPLE: After ten years working as an electrical engineer for a large corporation, Tessa starts a part-time business as an engineering consultant to small tech start-ups.
 She creates an SMLLC and, in its first year, Tessa’s new business earns a $20,000 net profit.
 When Tessa files her taxes, she includes Schedule SE, which shows $20,000 of self-employment income from her SMLLC.
 (Under IRS rules, Tessa is required to pay tax on the entire amount of her SMLLC's profit.)
 She pays 15.3% self-employment tax on that amount ($3,060).
 She also gets to deduct half the self-employment taxes she paid ($1,530) as a business expense on her Form 1040 which reduces the adjusted gross income she reports for the year (and therefore lowers her overall taxes).

 Unless an SMLLC is reclassified as a corporation for tax purposes, it’s generally not possible for the owner of an SMLLC to avoid the requirement to pay self-employment taxes.
 By contrast, under certain conditions, individual members of some multi-member LLCs can avoid self-employment taxes without re-classification.
 If reducing or avoiding self-employment taxes is extremely important to you, you may want to check into converting your SMLLC to a multi-member LLC with passive members or a non-member manager.
-You can also check the article in the SMLLC section of this website on re-classifying your company as an S corporation.
+You can also check our article on re-classifying your company as an S corporation.

 One other point to keep in mind: You don’t pay self-employment tax on passive income.
 The IRS defines just two types of passive activity: